spamegg1/reviews/README.md

 I spent about 5 weeks making my project after "finishing" CS50.
 I'm pretty sure I spent one entire week on trying to figure out something called Window.getComputedStyle() to do a certain animation/user-input update thing.
 Only to learn later that the W3 School made a custom CSS template that does it automatically...
 I still have a list of improvements I was going to do.
 Like learn how to use HTML5 local storage so the next time a user visits the page, it remembers where they left off.
 I realized that I could keep spending MONTHS on polishing this project.
 So I decided to move on.

 *Spam's recommendation:* Take it only if you like messy challenges.
 This is the world of web programming, where nothing makes sense, and code from multiple languages are meshed together in spaghetti and it's all raining on your head, meatballs and all.
 I liked it but it was super frustrating.
-For me it replaces the Software Engineering Capstone Project which I did not take due to paywall.
+For me it replaces the [Software Engineering Capstone Project](https://www.edx.org/course/software-development-capstone-project-ubcx-softengprjx) which I did not take due to paywall.

 ### <a name="softproc"></a> Software Processes
 https://www.coursera.org/learn/software-processes
+I decided to take this when I realized [Software Engineering: Introduction](https://www.edx.org/course/software-engineering-introduction-ubcx-softeng1x) is behind a paywall.
+That course was talking about Software Methodologies, so I took this.

+Another verbal course.
+You learn about all the cool catchphrases, ahem, I mean, Software Methodologies used in software companies.
+Waterfall, Agile, Kanban, Sashimi, Iterative model, Incremental Model, Requirements, Specification, Reusability, Extensibility, Coupling, Cohesion, Modularity, Encapsulation, Information Hiding, and sooooo many other words.
+There are some practice quizzes, and some "real" quizzes behind a paywall.
+There are some "scenario" questions where you are given a client and their needs, and you must write an essay describing the best approach to solve their software problems.

+*Spam's recommendation:* Skip it.
+The exams are behind a paywall anyway.
+You can see the questions though.
+Just can't submit.

 ### <a name="softarch"></a> Software Architecture
 https://www.coursera.org/learn/software-architecture
+I decided to take this when I realized [Software Engineering: Introduction](https://www.edx.org/course/software-engineering-introduction-ubcx-softeng1x) is behind a paywall.

+Another verbal course.
+It's like a literature class.
+[Words, words, words, words, words.](https://www.youtube.com/watch?v=-lqqDvWF45w) They hired a nice young acting or dance major student to read all the text from the teleprompter for a nice presentation.
+She clearly has no idea what she is saying.

+This one makes you draw a ton of UML diagrams using some online tools.
+There are more than 20 kinds of UML diagrams.
+Oh my god.
+I felt like I was taking an art class.
+I made my diagrams [reeeeaaal pretty](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/_4b8b74b11840729713d3725d2f08b997_Deployment_Diagram.png?expiry=1591920000000&hmac=8NXnWXX6LIzSv2I1Aagnm-ZBo7VoAQ4ToxpYKAYT6GY).
+It was kinda fun.
+These assignments are all peer-graded.
+You get a free certificate at the end, no paywall, but it's pretty meaningless.

+*Spam's recommendation:* What do you think?
+Skip it, of course.

 ### <a name="haskell"></a> Functional Programming in Haskell
 https://www.futurelearn.com/courses/functional-programming-haskell
 This was a 6-week "course" that cannot really be called a course.
 It was more like a few short tutorials put together.
 It was so insanely short I finished it in one day.
 I think the last "week" was just some interview videos with some academics.
 In week 6 they jump into Monads (which you won't understand), because for some reason FP people MUST mention Monads!
 What's cool is that it's from U of Glasgow, the creators of Haskell.
 You get to meet Simon Peyton Jones.
 They talk about the history of the ML-family of languages from the 70s and 80s.
 They talk about Alonzo Church, Stephen Kleene and lambda calculus too.
 History is cool.

 *Spam's recommendation:* Well, I'm a sucker for computing history.
+I also like Scottish nerds.
 If you have a few hours of spare time and interested in Functional Programming, its people and its history, go for it.